Dear PMC, develop city first, then spend on beautification

-Civic body's election-year budget outlines a grand ambition, with proposed tourism draws like cultural hubs and heritage sites, but basic facilities such as waste disposal, water distribution and mass transport have been thrown scraps, considering the state they are in
+Civic body's election-year budget outlines a grand ambition, with proposed tourism draws like cultural hubs and heritage sites, but basic facilities such as waste disposal and mass transport have been thrown scraps

 With the Lok Sabha elections around the corner, the PMC’s standing committee presented an ambitious people-pleaser of an annual civic budget on Tuesday.
 Some of the key proposals include making Pune a tourist hub, a first-ever planetarium and science centre, a full-fledged innovation centre, new generic medical stores, etc.